team-friendo/signalboost/README.md

 ## Getting started

-To host your own instance of Signalboost need:
+To host your own instance of Signalboost you need:

 * A server running Debian or Ubuntu GNU/Linux distributions with a static IP address as your host server.
 * A local computer able to run Ansible to deploy the code to your signalboost host server.
 * A domain with an A record pointing to the host server’s static IP address.
 * A Twillio account (https://www.twilio.com/) that provides the phone numbers that signalboost will use.
 * An email address to provide to Let's Encrypt (https://letsencrypt.org/) for easy, seamless ssl support.
-* A signalboost API Token, a hex key created by you to authenticate on your new signalboost API.
+* A Signalboost API Token created by you to authenticate on your Signalboost API.

-To do local development for Signalboost you only need:
+To do local development for Signalboost you need:

 * A local computer able to run node and docker, git and the development tools of your choice.
 * A Twillio account (https://www.twilio.com/) that provides the phone numbers that signalboost will use.
 * A paid Ngrok account https://dashboard.ngrok.com/billing/plan that allows secure tunnelling to your localhost's signalboost API.
-* A signalboost API Token, a hex key created by you to authenticate on your new signalboost API.
+* A Signalboost API Token created by you to authenticate on your Signalboost API.

-We'll address the setup of host and development systems in the Developer and Sysadmin guides later, but for now the next step is to make sure you have the services and authentication details you need to proceed for the configuration you want to do.
+We'll address the setup of host and development systems in the Developer and Sysadmin guides later, but for now the next step is to make sure you have the services and authentication details you need for the configuration you want to do.

 ## Setup third party services and other details